 Single?
 Looking for friends?
 Stop us if this starts to sound like a dating ad, but you’re going to have to work harder to put yourself out there.
 Get to know your future new home so it’s not so intimidating.

 If you’re moving and don’t know anyone:

 - Read up on the neighborhoods.
+Quora and dedicated Facebook Groups are perfect for this.
 Most cities are unofficially separated into different neighborhoods.
-The upscale suburbs, the newly renovated and gentrified areas, urban enclaves, tourist traps, where to get the best shopping, food, business or industrial connections… You name it.
+The upscale suburbs, the newly renovated and gentrified areas, urban enclaves, tourist traps, where to get the best shopping, food, business connections… You name it.
 If you’re excited to explore a new city, get to know where you want to hang out, where you want to live, and if you want those two to actually be the same place or separate.
 Can you handle living around an area with frequent noise?
 What about the quieter family-oriented suburbs?
 Do you want your amenities within walking distance or do you prefer to live on the outskirts and see the stars?

 If You’re Buying a Home There

 House-hunting means you’re seriously thinking about settling in a new place.
 If you’ve never lived there before and never bought a house, you’ll want to look out for these things specifically:

 - What are local and state taxes like?
 What about insurance?
 What are the property taxes and insurance rates in your new desired location?
 Are they higher than what you’re paying now (or more than what you’d be willing to pay)?
 Don’t stop at digging into the property taxes, but find out if your new destination requires state income taxes, too.